Douglas-Hong/StatsMaster/README.md

 1. If you haven't already, download Node.js (https://nodejs.org/en/)
 2. Clone this repository with the command `git clone https://github.com/Douglas-Hong/StatsMaster.git`
 3. Use the command `node app.js` in your StatsMaster directory
-4. Since the server is running on port 3000, you can navigate to the website via http://localhost:3000/
+4. Since the website is running on port 3000, you can navigate to the website via http://localhost:3000/

 ## Images